AntoineGF/AdventOfCode2018/day2/readme.md

 axcye
 wvxyz
 ```
-The IDs abcde and axcye are close, but they differ by two characters (the second and fourth).
-However, the IDs fghij and fguij differ by exactly one character, the third (h and u).
+The IDs `abcde` and `axcye` are close, but they differ by two characters (the second and fourth).
+However, the IDs `fghij` and `fguij` differ by exactly one character, the third (h and u).
 Those must be the correct boxes.

 What letters are common between the two correct box IDs?
-(In the example above, this is found by removing the differing character from either ID, producing fgij.)
+(In the example above, this is found by removing the differing character from either ID, producing `fgij`.)